 Ever since the requirement for websites and domain names started booming on the Internet, people started cybersquatting for personal gains, often monetary.
 Cybersquatting or URL Hijacking simply means squatting or sitting on the cyber or domain name of someone else.
-It involves buying website URLs of popular business names or trademarks so that they can resell it at a cost.
-Typosquatting, on the other hand, makes use of common typing mistakes when typing the domain name of popular websites in the address bar to extract information by faking websites.
+It involves buying website URLs of popular business names or trademarks so that they can resell them at a cost.
+Typosquatting, on the other hand, makes use of common typing mistakes when typing the domain name of popular websites in the address bar to extract information by fake websites.

 In short, Cybersquatters register domain names containing trademarked terms, with a view to making an illegal profit from them or to misuse it, whereas Typosquatters register domain names using misspelled words or large popular websites, with malicious intent.

 What is Cybersquatting

 In the early days when websites were just blooming, web users understood the need for businesses to have a website.
 Many business houses, including reputed companies, did not set up websites.

 So there was this set of people who started buying URLs (domains) that look like the websites of such enterprises.
 For example, if Samsung was not taken up, cybersquatters bought www.samsung.com so that when Samsung wanted this domain name website, it had to pay a fortune to get back the URL www.samsung.com.

 Cybersquatting is related more to already established business houses that have a good reputation but do not have a related website.
 For instance, someone bought surfacephone.com as soon as the phones were announced.
 In such a case, the company may pay the other person and buy the domain name or it may initiate legal proceedings to procure the domain name.